phaedon/smile-explorer/README.md

-### A full example: Currency options and risk-neutral probabilities
+### Currency options and risk-neutral probabilities: A full example

 We can model an option on USD-ISK (the Icelandic króna) and look at the implied probability distribution of possible outcomes: